rcsb/mmtf/spec.md

 *Type*: `Float`.

 *Description*: The R-free value.
-If not applicable do not include the field.
+If not applicable the field must be omitted.

 *Examples*: